Key points

 Changing rainfall patterns

-Climate change is likely to change the influence of key climate drivers which affect rainfall in NSW, such as east coast lows, El Nino – Southern Oscillation, Indian Ocean Dipole, Interdecadal Pacific Oscillation and Southern Annular Mode.
-Changes to these drivers will affect the frequency and magnitude of rainfall events over NSW.
+Climate change affects key climate drivers such as east coast lows, El Niño–Southern Oscillation, Indian Ocean Dipole, Interdecadal Pacific Oscillation and Southern Annular Mode.
+Changes to these drivers will alter the frequency and magnitude of rainfall events over NSW.

 Drought